Fall2016-ECSE321/Team_1_Final/README.md

-# Final Submission for Food Truck Management for Team 1
+# Food Truck Management Multi-platform application

+Team 1

+Haramboii

+Alexander Bratyhskin - Bogdan Dumitru - Elie Harfouche - Sebastian Andrade

 Please find below a link to the repositories for the different platform implementations of the food truck management system.